emicklei/licenser/README.md

             file extension for which the copyright notice must be added (default ".go") -f string
             filename that contains the copyright notice
-    -s bool
+    -r	recursively search for files (default true)
-            if true then use the /* ... */ method for writing the notice else use // (default false)
+    -s	if true then use the /* ... */ method for writing the notice else use //

 ## Example